Connect with us

 The newly opened Eng Patrick Mfugale Flyover in Dar es Salaam.
 PHOTO | COURTESY

-The $45 million flyover erected at the Tazara intersection, which is a notorious for traffic congestion, offers a big relief to motorists passing through the junction of the roads.
+The $45 million flyover erected at the Tazara intersection, which is notorious for traffic congestion, offers a big relief to motorists passing through the junction of the roads.

-Japanese contractor Sumitomo Mitsui Construction has been hailed by many Tanzanians for timeous delivery of an iconic structure that has left many users smiling to the bank as they capitalise on the facility to make more money.
+Japanese contractor Sumitomo Mitsui Construction has been hailed by many Tanzanians for the timeous delivery of an iconic structure that has left many users smiling to the bank as they capitalise on the facility to make more money.

-“Before the flyover, we could do a maximum of six trips only between 5am and midnight, but since the opening of the flyover we now do a maximum of 10 trips per day,” said Mr Shaaban Khalfaa, a bus operator on the Gongo la Mboto – Mnazi Mmoja route.
+“Before the flyover, we could do a maximum of six trips only between 5 am and midnight, but since the opening of the flyover we now do a maximum of 10 trips per day,” said Mr Shaaban Khalfaa, a bus operator on the Gongo la Mboto – Mnazi Mmoja route.

-The flyover has also enabled workers to get to their respective work stations on time.
+The flyover has also enabled workers to get to their respective workstations on time.

 President John Magufuli (left) with Eng Patrick Mfugale